recski/brise-plandok/brise_plandok/data_split/documentation.md

 #### Overwrite existing xlsx files

 The generated files can be found in `brise_plandok/data_split/example/xlsx`.
 If the files already exist, no new sheets will be generated.
-If you want to override the existing ones, use the `-o` flag.
+If you want to overwrite the existing ones, use the `-o` flag.

 ```
 python brise_plandok/data_split/generate_batch.py \